rajatdiptabiswas/GeoARgraphy/README.md

 For exporting an app to iOS, Xcode must be installed on a Mac running macOS 10.14 Mojave or later.

+For a quick demo, an apk file has been attached to to the `extra-docs` branch at `Extras/GeoARgraphy.apk` which can be installed on an Android device.
+The apk compatibility cannot be guaranteed.

 ## Built With